-So you’ve created a wonderful masterpiece in Silhouette Studio but some how you have to make that picture on your computer come out of your Silhouette machine.
-Here are the 4 easy step to get your project from digital to actual.
+So you’ve created a wonderful masterpiece in Silhouette Studio but somehow you have to make that picture on your computer come out of your Silhouette Machine.
+These Silhouette Machine Cutting Tips are what you need to get your project from digital to actual.
 Purchasing your vinyl cutting machine is a great way to expand your craft skills.

 1. Set your cut settings